becuz/RESTmoteControl/README.md

 - *PUT 	http://server/api/pc/mouse/912x22*
 - *POST	http://server/api/pc/mouse/buttons/1/click*

-and others to browse/open files, setting system volume, shoutdown the machine.
+and other calls to browse/open files, setting system volume, shoutdown the machine.

 You can use it as a media remote control from your couch, calling things like: